 For starters, on top of agile development methods, DevOps thinking is becoming increasingly important, meaning many data teams now maintain solutions while simultaneously developing new things.
 All these factors have brought data teams into a new world, which requires a new kind of knowledge and a broader range of skills centered around software development topics and methods such as infrastructure as code, CI/CD pipelines and use of version control.

 Adapting to this new way of working may be challenging at first, but data teams don’t have to reinvent the wheel by developing new methods.
 Working with software developers, who already have these skills, is a simple way to learn tried and tested software development methods in very little time.

-In January 2019, we worked with an international client's data team who was finding deploying new features, which was done in a central location, to be time-consuming.
-To help them out, we sent our Juho Hautala, a Kodan software developer, to do hands-on work with the team.
+Our client's data team told us that deploying new features, which was done in a central location, was just too time-consuming.
+They asked for our help, and to help them out, we sent Juho Hautala, a Kodan software developer, to do hands-on work with the team.
 By implementing the best practices and conventions of software development, Juho helped improve the data team's processes, workflows and project times.

 We delivered concrete results, making the project a success by enhancing performance, introducing automation, and building better quality systems in less time.
 Here's how it all happened.

 Correct use of version control

 Version control is a key part of a software developer's tool kit, and developers naturally know how to get the best out of it.
 During the project, we were happy to share the benefits of our knowledge of branching, merging and rebasing with our client.

 As software developers, we know correct use of version control is key to avoiding merge conflicts, lost updates and unintentional overwriting.
 We shared our vast experience of version control to help the client define a clear strategy of the Git workflow, resulting in higher-quality code and speedier development.